Code-Institute-Submissions/StienBoodts-ci-milestone-project4_FebResub/README.md

 1. As a returning user, I want to find out how I can search and filter for specific products.
 2. As a returning user, I want to access my profile and view previous orders.
 3. As a returning user, I want to access my profile and edit info kept on file.
+4. As a returning user, I want to save my favourite products.

 - #### **Frequent User Goals:**
+1. As a frequent user, I want to be able to write or read a review about a product.
 1. As a frequent user, I want to find out how I can get in touch with the maker for custom orders.

 ## Design
 ---